Friday 6th June 2025 ~ Issue 16

 Assembly

-Our next assembly will be on Friday 13th June at 2.55pm.
+Our next assembly will be on Friday 13th June at 2.45pm - note the earlier time.
 We will be presenting our Peg Collery Scholarships on this day.

 Community Events